 The Awkward Thoughts on W. Kamau Bell

-W. Kamau Bell, from CNN, talks about many serious issues in his Awkward Thoughts book.
+We had to get W. Kamau Bell on this list filled with African American writers.
+This book is great for everyone especially new dads.
+Mr. Bell talks about many serious issues in his Awkward Thoughts book.
 He goes has opinions on the joys of fatherhood, law enforcement, and politics.
 The lighter side of this book discusses comedians, superheroes, and his interracial marriage.
 This read will be a great look from a black nerd.

 The Color of Law